-IBM’s apprenticeship program equips candidates with a deeper understanding of programming concepts.
+This IBM software engineer apprenticeship program equips candidates with a deeper understanding of programming concepts.
 This program runs for approximately 12 months.
 During this period, you’ll use the latest tools in software development as you work with some of the best software developers in the industry.

-This apprenticeship program is based in Buffalo, New York.
+IBM’s software engineer apprenticeship program is based in Buffalo, New York.
 Interested candidates are required to have a high school diploma or GED.
 This is also a full-time employment opportunity.

 How to Prepare for an IBM Apprenticeship

-Preparing for an IBM apprenticeship is the best way to increase your odds of success when applying for or working in an IBM apprenticeship.
+Developing your technical skills is the best way to increase your odds of success when applying for or working in an IBM apprenticeship.
 Below are some of the best ways to prepare for an IBM apprenticeship.